kumahq/kuma/docs/madr/decisions/056-meshexternalservice-and-zoneegress.md

 ## Context and Problem Statement

+MeshExternalService traffic can go out directly from the sidecar or through egress.

-Configuration (like timeouts, retries, circuit breakers) of MeshExternalService can be applied both on a sidecar and on an egress.
+Configuration (like timeouts, retries, circuit breakers) of MeshExternalService can also be applied both on a sidecar and on an egress.

+This MADR will go into the details of:
+- limitations / features that occur / are possible when running the traffic directly from sidecar vs through egress
-This MADR will go into the details of each policy type and the placement to figure out what is the best option.
+- each policy type and the placement to figure out what is the best option

 ## Decision Drivers

+* not restricting any useful use-cases
 * flexible enough that we don't limit users in scenarios where it makes sense to configuration in both/one place
 * restrictive enough so that it's hard for the user to "shoot themselves in the foot" (e.g. having squared no. of circuit breakers)

 ## Considered Options

+Running traffic through:
+* egress only
+* sidecar only
+* mix of sidecar and egress

+Configuration placement:
 * configurable where it makes sense on both sidecar and egress, predefined where only one makes sense
 * predefined mixed approach on a case-by-case basis
 * only on the egress